 Elevation Gain: 950m

 7 - 8 Hours

 Mt.
-Shari is a magnificent mountain located between the Akan-Mashu and Shiretoko national parks.
-The trail features a stunning variety of terrain and views which include multiple river crossings, some mild rock climbing, beautiful forests and waterfalls, gorgeous ridgeline paths, and steep mountain peaks surrounded by picturesque farmland.
+Shari is a magnificent mountain located between the Mt.
+Meakan and Mt.
+Rausu.
+The trail features a stunning variety of terrain which includes multiple river crossings, some mild rock climbing, beautiful forests, waterfalls, a gorgeous ridgeline, and steep mountain peaks surrounded by picturesque farmland.
 Over half of the hike meanders up the river which requires careful footing or water shoes, and extra consideration regarding rainfall.
 There is a nice mountain hut at the entrance to the trail, the friendly manager speaks some English and also does regular trail maintenance.
-The return trail detours around a gorgeous ridgeline which adds more variety to the hike.
+The return trail detours around a beautiful ridgeline which adds extra variety to the hike.

-If you wish to stay at the trailhead mountain hut it's ¥2200 per night, or if you wish to sleep in your car it's ¥500.
-Under good conditions the hike is not too difficult, but the river trail adds some extra elements.
+If you wish to stay at the trailhead, the mountain hut costs ¥2200 per night, or you can sleep in your car for ¥500.
+Under good conditions the hike is not too difficult, but the river trail adds some extra technical aspects.

 Note: There is no drinkable water at the hut so prepare your own or carry a filter.

 Car: The trailhead is located at the Seigakusou mountain hut, parking here is free.

 Train + Taxi: Without a car you will need to catch a taxi from Kiyosato train station - it will cost about ¥4000.